 I’m obviously not going to become a millionaire by investing my spare change with Acorns.
 However, it’s been an interesting way to do a little bit more with my “spare change” from purchases.
 Below you can see my account’s performance over the last three months.
 This is net of the monthly $1 fee.
 I’m invested with a moderately aggressive portfolio.

-You’re not going to get rich investing your spare change or even $20 a month with a micro investing app.
+You’re not going to get rich investing your spare change or even $20 a month with a micro-investing app.
 In the past three months of my micro investing app research, I invested about $200 with two different apps.
 I basically broke even.
 I was better diversified with Acorns, and my portfolio performed better.
-With Stash, I just picked some random portfolios that sounded interesting to me and I had took about a .75% loss.
+With Stash, I chose some portfolios that sounded interesting to me and I had taken about a .75% loss.

 For me, Sharebuilder is proof of what can happen with steady and consistent investing over a long period of time.
 I’ve used Sharebuilder for my investment portfolio, IRA, and 401(K) rollovers for over 15 years.
 However, I’ve recently decided to hand over my investment assets to an adviser (stay tuned to find out more).
-I’ve weathered the ups and downs of the market during the past 15 years.
+I’ve weathered the ups and downs of the market over the past 15 years.
 I invested somewhat aggressively because I know time is still on my side.
 I’m pulling my investments out this week with a 45.2% return on my investments portfolio and 32.1% return on my IRA.
 I’m pretty pumped about these returns.
-I’d like to credit my investment ninja skills, but the credit really goes to stupid luck and riding out the market when times were tough.
+I’d like to credit my investment ninja skills, but the credit really goes to stupid luck, consistent investing, and riding out the market.